sagemath/sage/src/doc/en/developer/coding_basics.rst

        then that file will be skipped unless the ``--optional=keyword`` flag is passed to ``sage -t``.

-       This does not apply to files which are explicitly given as command line arguments: those are always tested.
+       When a file is skipped that was explicitly given as a command line argument, a warning is displayed.

        If you add such a line to a file, you are strongly encouraged to add a note to the module-level documentation, saying that